 Customer Data: BetterHelp collects, uses, and stores certain data from users that have signed up for BetterHelp’s services such as a user’s self-reported name or nickname, age, e-mail address, phone number, and emergency contact information ("Customer Data").

-Counselor Data: In order to credential, recredential, run checks and pay Counselors, BetterHelp collects, uses, and stores certain data from Counselors.
-This data includes information such as the Counselor’s name, e-mail address, and phone number, address, NPI number (if applicable), CAQH number (if applicable) and education and job history ("Counselor Data").
+Counselor Data: In order to identify, credential, re-credential, run checks, and pay Counselors, BetterHelp collects, uses, and stores certain data from Counselors.
+This data includes information such as the Counselor’s name, bank account information, governmental identification numbers, e-mail address, phone number, address, NPI number (if applicable), CAQH number (if applicable), and education and job history ("Counselor Data").

 Communications Data: BetterHelp collects, uses, and stores communications between users and Counselors on the Platform, and communications between users and BetterHelp’s customer service team ("Communications Data").